crepassob/KicadAddLib/README.md

 ##### In addition, if the imported 3d model is offset from the position of the package, you need to check the rotation adjustment.
 In general, the offset value of the model is: -90, and only one axis needs to be checked.

 ##### For example, if you use: https://www.snapeda.com/ to download the library, you need to tick the X axis.
-Use: LCKiConverter browser plugin to download the library, you need to check the Z axis.
+Use: LCKiConverter browser plug-in to download the library, you need to check the Z axis (kicad5.x).
+In general, the rotation direction of a class of files is fixed, but some 3D models need to be adjusted manually, which is related to the model file itself.

 ### Precautions:

-##### The input path separator is '/' instead of '\', otherwise the imported library will not be able to read
+##### If the imported 3d model is wrong, it is recommended to uncheck the add 3d model.
+If the orientation is wrong, it can be manually modified by programmatically rotating the check box and the kicad package editor.

-##### If you find that Kicad unexpectedly reports an error during use, you need to delete the newly added items of sym-lib-table and fp-lib-table, and pay attention to the number of brackets.
-I use the above URL and plug-ins to run normally, and I do not guarantee that the compressed packages downloaded from other websites can be added correctly.
+##### If you find that Kicad unexpectedly reports an error during use, you need to delete the newly added items of sym-lib-table and fp-lib-table, you can click the button to modify it yourself